-These next two nights – December 12 and 13, 2017 – are expected to be the best nights for watching the annual Geminid meteor.
+These next two nights – December 12 and 13, 2018 – are expected to be the best nights for watching the annual Geminid meteor.
 The peak night will probably be the night of December 13 (morning of December 14), but the night of December 12 (morning of December 13) might be good, too.
-Just know that – although this is one of the only showers you can successfully watch in the (late) evening – the best viewing hours are typically around 2 a.m., no matter where you are on Earth.
-In 2017, the waning crescent moon rising before dawn won’t be a hindrance.
-In fact, on the mornings of the shower, this little moon will be passing the planets in the predawn sky!
-Plus the parent object of the Geminid meteors – a mysterious rock-comet known as 3200 Phaethon – is nearby on the nights of the 2017 shower.
+Just know that – although this is one shower you can successfully watch in the (late) evening – the best viewing hours are typically around 2 a.m., no matter where you are on Earth.
+In 2018, the waxing crescent moon won’t be a hindrance because it’ll set in the evening.
+That means a dark sky from late evening till dawn for the 2018 Gemini meteor shower.
 Follow the links below to learn more:

 When should I watch?
 Many meteor showers are best shortly before dawn.
 The Geminids can be viewed earlier at night, from late evening until dawn.
 The absolute best time to watch is around 2 a.m., when the the shower’s radiant point – near the bright star Castor in the constellation Gemini – is high in the sky.